afolabisamguy/Banking-App/README.md

 - **Notifications Screen**: Allows users to view notifications in a simple, centered layout.
 - **Account Screen**: Provides access to account management features.

-- **Only The Home screen is implemented for now, will do the other screens later, and feel free to contribute to this project**
+- **Only The Home screen is implemented for now, will implement the other screens later, also feel free to contribute to this project**

 ## How to Run the App
 1. Clone the repository and open the project in Android Studio.